The Changeling Hypothesis/Premature Prediction

 • • • •

 An infant simply does not consciously choose whether or not to bond with its caretakers.
 It just does so.
+It never occurs to him not to.
 This is the first step of all human interactions and it is virtually a biological imperative.
 It simply happens — unless that infant is somehow prevented from taking that crucial step.

 Clearly if what Rowling tells us is literally true, there had to have been something in Tom Riddle’s earliest experience which prevented him from ever having the faith necessary to form a connection with the people who were responsible for his welfare.
 This took place at so early an age that it is not something he can justly be held to be responsible for choosing.